 The project would involve grading and ground disturbance within the project limits.
 Much of this land has been previously disturbed due to residential and commercial development, infrastructure such as utilities and roadways, and agricultural practices.
+Despite the fragmented nature of the project area, the potential for rare plant and wildlife exist due to the presence of MBS sites of biodiversity significance, native plant communities, and rare species noted in the NHIS.
 The following discusses how the project may affect the species identified above.